top of page

 My family, including my 'in-loves,' on a visit to Wamage Village in Western Kenya

-But what might this mean for community-building?
+But what does this mean for community-building?

-Starfire recently powered an annual community event I co-hosted in my neighborhood along with Community Matters, a place-based organization with resident-led projects.
-This year's Brunch & Art continued to empower neighbors so they could sell their wares, cook side dishes and desserts, and serve the meals.
-We were able to include an after party this year, as well.
-Fellow collective founder and artist, Kachelle Davis, and Alicia Hildebrand, Julia Bean and I were at the planning table with Jenna Hippensteel from Community Matters.
-We teased out what kind of event we wanted to have and how our neighbors would be a main part of the event.
-Having worked in the human services field for over 25 years, I know that the term, “inclusive” conjures up different things for different people.
-So, allow me to clarify.
-The event intentionally and authentically included a person with an intellectual/developmental disability at every aspect of the event from conceptualizing, planning, and implementing.
-The person had a prominient and valued social roles as community leader, artist, and co-founder of the collective.
+Starfire recently powered an annual community event I co-hosted in my neighborhood along with Community Matters, a place-based organization focused on resident-led projects.
+This year's Brunch & Art continued to empower neighbors to sell their wares, cook side dishes and desserts, and serve meals.
+We even included an after-party this year!
+Fellow collective founder and artist Kachelle Davis, along with Alicia Hildebrand, Julia Bean, and I, were at the planning table with Jenna Hippensteel from Community Matters.
+We discussed what kind of event we wanted to have and how our neighbors would play a central role.

 Co-Founder of the Artists Collective, Kachelle, signs her t-shirt for a customer.